frozenPigeons/Random-Color-Generator/README.md

 This project was inspired by coolors.co and I wanted to create something similar However instead of purchasing their subscription for their extra features I created them myself.
 This project was made in one day and is still under development

+When running the python file you will need to install the openCV package and please note taht OpenCV returns RBG values not RGB